jmkraus/picochat/docs/usage.md

 `/save <filename>`:
 - Without argument: uses a timestamp filename (for example `2025-05-11_20-26-32.chat`).

+`/chat`, `/chat new`, `/chat <number>`, `/chat copy`, `/chat copy <index>`:
+- Without argument: lists current sessions.
+- `new`: creates a new chat session.
+- Number: switches to the chat session by number.
+- `copy`: copies the current chat to a new session.
+- Index: copies the chat up to the message with specific index.

 `/copy`, `/copy code`, `/copy think`, `/copy #<index>`, `/copy <role>`, `/copy all`:
 - Without argument: copies latest assistant content.